Filling casual vacancies of elected trustees

 - Within 14 days of making the decision to select someone, the board must publish, in a newspaper circulating in the area of the school, a notice of the vacancy and the resolution to fill it by selection.
 The wording of the notice is below.

 - If within 28 days after the notice is published, fewer than ten percent of eligible voters have asked the board not to make a selection but to hold a by-election, then the board may fill the vacancy by selecting someone.
 This selection must be made within six weeks of the end of the 28-day notification period and the person selected takes office on the day of selection by the board.
 An eligibility attestation must be filled out and submitted to the board by the prospective trustee before selection.
-The eligibility attestation form can be printed from here.
+The eligibility declaration form can be printed from here.

 - If ten percent or more of eligible voters ask that a by-election is held, the board must set the election date either on the tenth Friday after the end of the 28-day notification period or earlier date (the board must set this, at least, six weeks out from the election).

 - If a by-election is to be held a returning officer must be appointed.

 - Sample notice for filling a casual vacancy by selection - Sample Notice (docx):

 (name of school)